 Masamune Shirow’s strength as an “idea guy” is conveniently exemplified by the enduring success of worlds he created —notably Ghost in the Shell and Appleseed— while the actual manga that spawned those series languishes, largely forgotten by fans.
-Shirow’s personal legacy may end up being that of an illustrator content to draw weird, greasy porn in his later years, but the fact that other creators feel the need to continually revisit the cyberpunk settings he created nearly 30 years ago speaks to his, uh, more respectable talents.
-Oddly enough, one of his projects was created from the get-go to be a playground for other creators, but didn’t end up that way.
+Shirow’s personal legacy may end up being that of an illustrator content to draw weird, greasy porn in his later years, but the fact that other creators still feel compelled to revisit the cyberpunk settings he created nearly 30 years ago speaks to his more “respectable” talents.
+Oddly enough, one of his projects was created from the get-go to be a playground for other creators but didn’t end up that way.
 That project was Neuro Hard.

 Intended to act as a setting for video games or manga, Neuro Hard was serialized in the comic spin-off of the anime magazine Dragon, intuitively titled Comic Dragon.
-First appearing in the inaugural August 1992 issue, Neuro Hard would run semi-regularly in Comic Dragon until concluding in May 1994.
+First appearing in the inaugural August 1992 issue, Neuro Hard ran semi-regularly in Comic Dragon until concluding in May 1994.
 Although Shirow expected that the project would span about 80 pages, Neuro Hard fell short, with only 48 pages complete.
-Since its publication, Neuro Hard has remained out of reach for fans unwilling to track down Comic Dragon back issues .
-The series was finally collected into a single volume last year by Seishinsha as a small, hardbound book including all of the published Neuro Hard material, plus extras and newer illustrations by Shirow.
+Since its publication, Neuro Hard has remained out of reach for fans unwilling to track down hard-to-find Comic Dragon back issues.
+The series was finally collected into a single volume last year by Seishinsha as a small, hardbound book including all of the published Neuro Hard material, plus a few extras and newer illustrations by Shirow.

 蜂 (はち, hachi) can mean bee, wasp or hornet.
 I’ve chosen to use wasp when describing the insects in Neuro Hard because honestly, they look more like wasps than bees to my (admittedly) untrained eye.
 That Animerica interview quotes Shirow as saying “bees” but it seems safe to say that they’re interchangeable in this case.

-That’s not a metaphor, either, as the story takes place on planet long ago abandoned by humans that’s now dominated by a massive colony of wasps.
-Attacked by marauding space pirates, the crew of a spaceship are forced to land on a planet known as Anthea —the aforementioned planet of the wasps— where the heroine Martina is rescued by a massive wasp she later nicknames Rose.
+That’s not a metaphor, either, as the story takes place on a planet long ago abandoned by humans, now dominated by a massive colony of wasps.
+Attacked by marauding space pirates, the crew of a spaceship is forced to land on a planet known as Anthea —the aforementioned planet of the wasps— where the heroine Martina is rescued by a massive wasp she later nicknames Rose.
 Not exactly typical Shirow material, then.

 Stylistically, while extremely detailed, Neuro Hard looks to have more in common with Orion rather than Shirow’s more famous hard sci-fi.
-That’s not to say it’s particularly lighthearted or spiritual though, as Shirow’s typical obsession with detail and dense writing is in full effect.
+But that’s not to say it’s particularly lighthearted or spiritual, as Shirow’s classic obsession with detail and dense writing is in full effect.
 According to a loose translation published on the internet many years ago, the Spanish anime magazine Neko once declared “Read[ing] Neuro Hard can demand, at least, an entomological manual and many aspirins.”
-I could have sworn that’s a near quote from former the late Studio Proteus boss Toren Smith, but I can’t seem to find it in any interviews with the guy.
+I could have sworn that’s a near direct quote from the late Toren Smith, former boss of Studio Proteus, but I can’t seem to find it in any interviews with the guy.
 Either way, the point stands.

 A look at the entirely of Shirow’s work suggests other issues may have existed.
 By 1995, the bulk of Shirow’s long-form manga work was behind him, while additional chapters trickled out of his studio (like Ghost in the Shell: Manmachine Interface, which wrapped in 1997), the work that would make him famous was behind him and the work that would make him infamous lay ahead.